wurmlab/genomicscourse/2019/practicals/reference_genome/read-cleaning.md

  3. assess the quality of the genome assembly using simple statistics,
  4. predict protein-coding genes,
  5. assess quality of gene predictions,
- 6. assess quality of the entire process using a biologically meaning measure.
+ 6. assess quality of the entire process using a biologically meaningful measure.

 Please note that these are toy/sandbox examples simplified to run on laptops and to fit into the short format of this course.
 For real projects, much more sophisticated approaches are needed!